mlswg/mls-protocol/draft-ietf-mls-protocol.md

     have a parent hash, then its respective children's `parent_hash` values have to be considered instead.

-  * For each non-empty leaf node, verify the signature on the KeyPackage.
+  * For each non-empty leaf node, verify the signature on the KeyPackage with the label `"KeyPackage"`.

 * Identify a leaf in the `tree` array (any even-numbered node) whose `key_package` field is identical to the KeyPackage.
 If no such field